NovaSector/NovaSector/modular_nova/modules/admin_tech/readme.md

 syndie ai card, make a cc one
 Target locator icons are bad
-Medicell gun is broke. installedcells needs code insertion
+Medicell gun is broke. installedcells needs code insertion carbine X selection throws runtime for autofire. holder checks everywhere. have some options to do so anyways which causes an alog or harms them

-Debug Box Ideas: recreational / admin drugs, Antag, Research, Security, Service, Cargo, Medical Box revisit, borgs / silicons, bots
+Debug Box Ideas: recreational / admin drugs, Antag, Research, Security, Service, Cargo, Medical Box revisit, borgs / silicons, bots, syndie theme, cc theme,

 NT-Uplink
+Bring firemode selector to some energy weapons, from ballistic weapons admin language